Are Blood Tests Always Accurate?

 Not only is Mr. Buckallew well versed in criminal law, having undertaken an academic concentration in criminal litigation during law school, he has received his Master of Forensic Science (M.F.S.) degree, and is also a member in the American Academy of Forensic Science.
 Having an attorney trained in both the law, and the forensic sciences, is critical given the growing importance of forensic science in criminal litigation.
 Whether it is a misdemeanor or felony DUI, forensic science will likely play a significant role in your case.
 Maintaining a statewide practice, Mr. Buckallew can represent individuals in any court in the State of Arizona, including City Courts, Municipal Courts, Justice Courts and Superior Courts and he has nearly 20 years of experience in the practice of criminal and DUI defense.

 In any DUI case, breath and blood tests should be evaluated by an experienced attorney and a complete investigation of the case should be conducted.
-For legal assistance and a free case evaluation, contact a Tempe DUI attorney.
+For legal assistance and a free case evaluation, contact a Phoenix DUI attorney.